lindelius/php-jwt/README.md

 A convenience library for working with JSON Web Tokens (JWT) in PHP.

-This library conforms to [RFC 7519](https://tools.ietf.org/html/rfc7519), with the exception of not allowing unsigned JWTs (the "none" algorithm).
+This library conforms to [RFC 7519](https://tools.ietf.org/html/rfc7519), with the exception of not allowing unsigned JWTs (the "none" algorithm), and has built-in support for the following claims:

+- `aud` - The audience(s) for which the token is valid
+- `exp` - The token's expiration date
+- `iat` - The token's issue date
+- `nbf` - The token's "not before" date

 ## Requirements

+- PHP 7.1
-- PHP 5.6, or higher
+- OpenSSL PHP extension (for certain algorithms)

 ## Table of Contents